 MEET THE DOCTOR

 Dr. Negrón-Muñoz is a Board Certified Adult, Child & Adolescent and Forensic Psychiatrist.
-She is among a small percentage of psychiatrists who have achieved this distinction.
+She is recognized as a Distinguished Fellow of both the American Psychiatric Association (DFAPA) and the American Academy of Child and Adoelscent Psychiaty (DFAACAP).
+She is among a small percentage of psychiatrists who have achieved these distinctions.
 She received her medical degree in 2003 from San Juan Bautista School of Medicine in Caguas, Puerto Rico.
 She completed her Psychiatric Residency and Fellowship programs at Albert Einstein College of Medicine in New York at Bronx Lebanon Hospital Center and Montefiore Medical Center.
 She furthered her training by receiving additional Psychoanalytic training at the New York University Psychoanalytic Institute, as well as being trained in Psychodynamic Psychotherapy at New York Medical College.
 Her professional experience includes providing psychiatric services and consultation across various levels of care including, but not limited to: private hospitals, community mental health centers, government agencies, jails and prisons, juvenile residential facilities, day treatment programs, schools, lawyers and the court system.
 Dr. Negrón-Muñoz is fully bilingual in both English and Spanish.